 If you're in the market for a new condo you have most likely seen ads stating that you must be of a certain age to live there.
 For example, you might have seen a condo building that only accepts residents that are 50 years of age or older.
 If you are 49 years old and know that your birthday is coming up in 6 months, you may think that you might be accepted even though you haven't officially reached the bi-centennial mark yet.
 Unfortunately, you'll have to prove that you have reached the required age in order to be accepted as a resident in that condo.

 Condominium corporations are legally allowed to set age restrictions.
-Legislation for human rights simply does not apply to condos.
-When you run into these age restrictions they have been set up as a bylaw for a particular reason and if you don't agree with it you'll need to look elsewhere for a new place.
+When you run into these age restrictions, they have been set up as a bylaw for a particular reason, and if you don't agree with it you'll need to look elsewhere for a new place.

 Most corporations with these restrictions in place require all tenants to be over the specific age listed in the rules and regulations.
 If the bylaw states that you must be 50 years old and you are, you'll be allowed to move in but you won't be able to take your 25-year-old son with you.